luisfe-suarez/ExoplanetVisualizer/README.md

 ## Key Functions

-`calculateSimpleTransit()` Determines position, orbital angle, and flux at a given time `generateLightCurve()` Generates flux data over a range of times `getScaleInfo()` Converts planet/star radii to AU and KM for display and understanding
+`calculateSimpleTransit()` Determines position, orbital angle, and flux at a given time

+`generateLightCurve()` Generates flux data over a range of times

+`getScaleInfo()` Converts planet/star radii to AU and KM for display and understanding

 ## Built With

 - TypeScript
 - React (frontend)
-- Real exoplanet data from [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/)
+- Real exoplanet data from https://exoplanetarchive.ipac.caltech.edu/

 ## 📈 Future Enhancements